nightwatchjs/nightwatch-inspector/README.md

   <img alt="Nightwatch.js Logo" src="https://raw.githubusercontent.com/nightwatchjs/nightwatch/main/.github/assets/nightwatch-logo.png" width=200 />
 </p>

-Nightwatch Selector Playground is a devtool which currently supports Google Chrome.
-This tool helps to find CSS selectors for elements on a webpage.
+Nightwatch Selector Playground is a developer tool which currently supports Google Chrome.
+It is designed to help you CSS selectors for elements on a webpage.
 It also allows you to tests nightwatch commands directly from the browser in Nightwatch debug mode.

-Nightwatch Selector Playground requires no setup or downloads.
-Simply use the [Nightwatch](https://nightwatchjs.org/) version where this tool is supported.
-It is specifically designed to work with Nightwatch.js, a popular end-to-end testing framework.
+This developer tool doesn't require any setup or downloads.
+You can simply use the version of Nightwatch where the Nightwatch Selector Playground is supported.
+It is specifically designed to work with [Nightwatch.js](https://nightwatchjs.org/), a popular end-to-end testing framework.

 ## 🚀 Getting Started With Nightwatch
-1. No downloads or setup necessary.
-Just ensure that your Nightwatch version supports the Nightwatch Selector Playground.
+1. Make sure Nightwatch is already installed and it supports the Nightwatch Selector Playground.
+If it is not installed, you can refer to the [documentation](https://nightwatchjs.org/guide/quickstarts/create-and-run-a-nightwatch-test.html)
 2. Add `pause` or `debug` command in your test to wait
 3. Run your Nightwatch tests by passing `--debug` flag